Mock Trial Competition

 Cost, Venue, Time and Dates

-Mock trials ordinarily take place at the old Supreme Court building located in Stirling Gardens, Barrack Street, Perth.
+Mock trials ordinarily take place at the 1903 Supreme Court building located in Stirling Gardens, Barrack Street, Perth.
 Some trials may also be held at the Mandurah Courthouse.

-The MTC runs from February to October each year.
-See MTC Calendar 2024 for specific dates for each round.
+The MTC runs from March to October.
+See the MTC Competition Calendar 2025 for specific dates for each round.

 What is involved?